 Participants need a comprehensive collection of clothing, sleeping gear, footwear, climbing gear and other items to safely and comfortably climb Mt.
 Shasta.

-- Mountaineering boots—Double-plastic recommended, crampon-compatible*
+- Mountaineering boots—Double-plastic recommended, crampon-compatible (rental included in your climber fee)

 - Crampons—rental included in your climber fee